Why Most NinjaTrader Traders Lose Money in Neutral Markets | Global Market Raiders

 The Misdiagnosis: “Bad Trades” vs. “Bad Context”

-Ask a struggling trader why a trade didn’t work and the answers are predictable: the entry was early, the stop was too tight, the signal failed, or price reversed unexpectedly.
-Each explanation assumes the same thing—that a valid trading environment existed and execution ruined it.
+Ask a struggling trader why a trade didn’t work and the answers are predictable: bad timing, tight stops, failed signals.
+Each explanation assumes a valid trading environment existed.

 In reality, many of these trades were taken in markets where directional participation never existed in the first place.
 Execution cannot fix a context problem.